EliasOPrado/data-centric-backend-project/ReadMe.md

 AdPro is made with different features and pages, `Home page`, `Categories`, `Product view`, `User account`, `Register page` and `Login page`.
 Therefore, the template of this project was developed to bring simplicity to the user avoiding unexpected experiences, adding intuitive navigation.

 ## Home Page
-For instance, the home page has everything the user need.
-A simple and well designed carousel with its three categories and an image representing each category.
+The home page has everything the user need.
+A simple and well designed carousel with its three categories and an image representing each category as headers.
 Links with the name of each category to facilitate users to navigate the app.

 ## Categories